Deepak Dhar

-Deepak Dhar (born 30 October 1951) is an Indian theoretical physicist who is widely respected for his research on statistical physics and stochastic processes.
-In 2022, he became the first ever Indian scientist to be chosen for the Boltzmann Medal, the highest recognition in statistical physics awarded once every three years by IUPAP, for exceptional contributions to the subject.
+Deepak Dhar (born 30 October 1951) is an Indian theoretical physicist known for his research on statistical physics and stochastic processes.
+In 2022, he became the first Indian to be awarded the Boltzmann Medal, the highest recognition in statistical physics awarded once every three years by IUPAP, for exceptional contributions to the subject.

 Dhar has been awarded the Padma Bhushan in 2023.
 Dhar is a winner of the TWAS prize and also an elected fellow of The World Academy of Sciences.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded Dhar the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, for his contributions to physical sciences in 1991..
 He is an elected fellow of all three major Indian science academies – Indian Academy of Sciences, Indian National Science Academy and National Academy of Sciences, India.
-Currently, he is a distinguished professor at the department of physics of Indian Institute of Science Education and Research, Pune.
+Currently, he is INSA Distinguished Professor at the International Centre for Theoretical Sciences (ICTS-TIFR), Bengaluru.

 Biography

 Deepak was born on 30 October 1951 at Pratapgarh, in the north Indian state of Uttar Pradesh to Murli Dhar and Rama Gupta.
 Dhar graduated in science from the University of Allahabad in 1970 before earning a master's degree in physics from the Indian Institute of Technology, Kanpur in 1972.
 Moving to the US, he enrolled for his doctoral studies under the guidance of Jon Mathews at California Institute of Technology, and after securing a PhD in 1978, returned to India to start his career as a research fellow at Tata Institute of Fundamental Research (TIFR) the same year.
 After two years of research, Dhar became a full-time fellow in 1980 and served in that position until 1986 when he was promoted as a reader.
-Before his superannuation from regular service, Dhar held various positions at TIFR such as that of an associate professor (1991) and professor grades from G to J (1995–2008).
+Before his superannuation from regular service, Dhar held various positions at TIFR, such as that of an associate professor (1991) and professor grades from G to J (1995–2008).
 In between, he had a one-year sabbatical at the University of Paris as a visiting scientist during 1984–85) and a month-long stint at Isaac Newton Institute in May 2006 as a Rothschild Professor.
-Post-retirement, Dhar serves as a distinguished professor at the Indian Institute of Science Education and Research, Pune.
+Post-retirement, Dhar served as a distinguished professor at the Indian Institute of Science Education and Research, Pune.
+He is currently serving as a faculty at the International Centre for Theoretical Sciences (ICTS-TIFR), Bengaluru.